iris-hep/iris-hep.github.io/pages/fellows/2023/AndriiPovsten.md

 dates:
   start: 2023-07-03
   end: 2023-09-22
-photo: /assets/images/team/fellows-2023/Andrii-Povsten.jpg
+photo: /assets/images/team/fellows-2023/Andrii-Povsten.png
 institution: University of Leipzig
 e-mail: voreychannel@gmail.com
-project_title: <Implement a Snakemake backend for RECAST workflows>
+project_title: Implement a Snakemake backend for RECAST workflows
 project_goal: >
     The focus of this project is to create a new backend alternative for RECAST workflows utilizing Snakemake workflow manegment system
 mentors: